dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-blazor-webassembly.md

 ---
-title: Use ASP.NET Core SignalR with Blazor WebAssembly
+title: Use ASP.NET Core SignalR with a hosted Blazor WebAssembly app
 author: guardrex
 description: Create a chat app that uses ASP.NET Core SignalR with Blazor WebAssembly.
 monikerRange: '>= aspnetcore-3.1'